Devyani Saltzman

 Devyani Saltzman is a Canadian writer, curator and multidisciplinary cultural programmer.
-She known for her work in arts and culture, and has held senior positions in three of Canada's major cultural institutions, including as the Director of Public Programming at the Art Gallery of Ontario, the fourth largest museum in North America.
+She is known for her work in arts and culture, and has held senior positions in three of Canada's major cultural institutions, including as the Director of Public Programming at the Art Gallery of Ontario, the fourth largest museum in North America.

-In 2024 she was appointed as the Barbican’s new Director for Arts, working with the centre’s heads of art forms to set the direction of overall programming across cinema, theatre, visual arts, music, immersive experiences and creative collaborations.
+In 2024 she was appointed as the Barbican's new Director for Arts, working with the centre's heads of art forms to set the direction of overall programming across cinema, theatre, visual arts, music, immersive experiences and creative collaborations.

 Early life and education

 Devyani Saltzman was born in 1979, the granddaughter of Canadian weatherman Percy Saltzman and the daughter of film directors Paul Saltzman and Deepa Mehta.
 Paul Saltzman, her father, is Jewish; her mother Indian.
 They separated when she was 11 years old.

 Saltzman received her degree in Human Sciences from Hertford College at Oxford University in 2003.
 She specialized in sociology and anthropology.